 RALEIGH, NC.
 Feb 11th, 2016.
-Electrical Equipment Company (EECO) today announced that Jack Lawson, the company’s President and CEO since January 2001, has decided to retire on June 30, 2016.
-Mark Holmes, formerly Senior VP of Sales, has been named President-elect and will assume the role of President and CEO at that time.
+Electrical Equipment Company (EECO) announced Jack Lawson, President and CEO since January 2001, has decided to retire on June 30, 2016.
+Mark Holmes, formerly Senior VP of Sales, will assume the role of President and CEO.

 “Mark is exceptionally well prepared to lead this company”,” said Lawson.
 “His leadership, his personal style, and his experience in our industry have uniquely qualified him to step into this new role in July.
 He is well-respected throughout the company, and he clearly embodies our core values.”

 Mark joined EECO in 1990 as an Automation Specialist, having previously served as a Project Engineer for Weyerhaeuser.
-He went on to serve in successive roles in branch and sales management, and most recently as the Senior Vice President of Sales.
+He went on to serve in successive roles in branch and sales management.

 “I am humbled and excited by this opportunity to lead EECO, particularly during this historic period of acquisitions and expansion.
 Just as we have done under Jack’s leadership, we will remain true to the values laid down by our founders while embracing the sweeping change in our industry,” said Holmes.
 “I am excited about our future, and our opportunity to participate in this new era of distribution.”

 Founded in 1926, EECO is an electrical distributor and industrial service provider specializing in automation, motor and electrical usage needs.
 EECO has a total of 355 associates and operates 15 locations from Virginia to Georgia.
-For more information on EECO, visit eecoonline.com
+For more information, visit eecoonline.com.
+Shop EECO online at shopeeco.com.